Angus-C-git/DevSheets/OS/VirtualMemory.md

 ### Inverted Page Table (IPT)

-* “Inverted page table” is an array of page numbers sorted (indexed) by frame number (it’s a frame table).
+* “Inverted page table” is an array of page numbers sorted (indexed) by frame number (it’s a frame table)
+* Thus now we index by frame number to an entry which also contains the page number
+* Because the performance hit of doing this normally would be large a hash table is used to speedup the translation

 * Algorithm